Molmed/allium_prepro/README.md

 This repository contains:
 - GEX data preprocessing helpers
-- metadata generation helpers (use only if changing reference genome versions)
+- metadata generation helpers (use only if ALLIUM has been re-trained with a different gene annotation version)

 DNAm preprocessing helpers are still in development.